Joshie112358/StartingYesodWith_flake/Tutorial.md

     , blaze-markup
     , lucid
 ```

-Then run `nix develop` and `ghcid --command '(echo ":l app/DevelMain.hs" && cat) | cabal v2-repl' --test 'update' --warnings`, we should see `Devel application launched: http://localhost:3000` appear again, this means we are on the right track.
-We will then exit `nix develop` again.
+Because we made it so our project searches for "LucidTemplates.HomeTemplate" and "Lucid.Supplemental", we wont be able to run `nix develop` and `ghcid --command '(echo ":l app/DevelMain.hs" && cat) | cabal v2-repl' --test 'update' --warnings` without encountering an error, so let's fix that by adding those files.

 ## Adding Lucid and LucidTemplates